Gus Kuhn: Speedway career

-Kuhn made his first appearance for England during the first international test match against Australia (1930) and went on to have a number of international appearances throughout the decade.
+Kuhn made his first appearance for England during the first international test match against Australia (1930) and went on to make four international appearances throughout the decade.

 Film appearance

 The speedway scenes from the 1933 film Britannia of Billingsgate were shot at Hackney Wick Stadium and featured some of the leading riders in Britain at the time including Kuhn, Colin Watson, Arthur Warwick, Tom Farndon, Claude Rye and Ron Johnson.

 Isle of Man TT

 As a rider in the TT, Kuhn's greatest success came in the 1926 Isle of Man TT in the Junior TT division.